The Beman Project: Analysis

 Adding more libraries to the standard doesn’t address these issues.

-Meanwhile, the problems that are binding constraints—package management, ABI, build systems—receive less attention.
-The Beman Project invests resources in an area that was already relatively functional (standardization has been producing libraries for decades) while areas that desperately need work remain unaddressed.
+Meanwhile, the problems that are binding constraints receive less attention.
+The Beman Project invests resources in an area that was already relatively functional while areas that desperately need work remain unaddressed.

 Conclusion

-However, its architectural choice—retiring libraries upon standardization—constrains what it can become.
-The project serves WG21 rather than users.
+The Beman Project’s architectural choice—retiring libraries upon standardization—determines what it can become.
 It produces temporary implementations rather than permanent infrastructure.
 It cannot accumulate the way Boost accumulated.

 Boost created permanent value for users.